Vaishaliydv27/Vaishaliydv27/README.md

 - 👋 Hi, I’m @Vaishaliydv27
-- 👀 I’m interested in law
+   I’m interested in law
-- 🌱 I’m currently learning BBA LKB
+-  I’m currently learning BBA LlB
-- 💞️ I’m looking to collaborate on projects
+- I’m looking to collaborate on projects
 - 📫 How to reach me @vaishaliyadav.270@gmail.com

 <!---